 Intelligent Rebuilding

-One feature I'm particularly proud of is the intelligent rebuilding system.
 Like the original Narrative from 2003, the modern version knows exactly what needs to be regenerated when something changes.
-But it's far smarter now.
+The current implementation goes much further.

-The system tracks dependencies between pages—when a blog post is updated, it knows to rebuild not just that post, but also the blog index, relevant tag pages, and RSS feeds.
+The system tracks dependencies between pages.
+When a blog post is updated, it rebuilds that post along with the blog index, relevant tag pages, and RSS feeds.
 When you modify a template, it rebuilds only the pages that use that template.
 And when SCSS files change, it performs a CSS-only rebuild without touching any HTML pages.

-This dependency tracking is backed by Redis caching with page hashes.
+Redis caching with page hashes backs this dependency tracking.
 The system maintains checksums of every page and template, detecting changes at a granular level.
-During development, this means instant feedback—save a file and see changes immediately.
-For production deployments, it means blazing-fast builds that only regenerate what's actually changed.
+During development, this means instant feedback; save a file and see changes immediately.
+For production deployments, it means fast builds that only regenerate what has actually changed.

 SCSS Compilation